Are you trying to avoid pelvic prolapse surgery?

 - Managing chronic chest conditions that cause coughing

 - Modifying adverse lifestyle factors (e.g. using safe lifting techniques)

-- Staying strong and fit with pelvic floor safe exercises
+- Staying strong and fit with pelvic floor safe exercises.

-Will my Pelvic Prolapse Worsen?
+Will Your Pelvic Prolapse Worsen?

-Unfortunately there is currently no way of predicting whether a woman’s pelvic organ prolapse will worsen over time or how quickly.There is no one rule fits all when it comes to prolapse worsening.
+Unfortunately there is currently no way of predicting whether a woman’s pelvic organ prolapse will worsen over time or how quickly.

 - Pelvic floor muscle training is a scientifically proven effective non-surgical pelvic prolapse treatment for some women in the short-term at least.